 "My GP is amazing and discusses everything with me, so I make an informed decision.
 It's frustrating that she is not deemed trustworthy enough to give a chronic pain patient the same meds I've been on for 10+ years."
-33

 "Both GP and Neurologist work together.
 Really great approach to ongoing management.
 GP bulk bills as migraine is chronic and severe."
-34

 "I'm saying yes because some have been great.
 I've always tried to keep the same doctor at the same clinic I've gone to for the past 40 plus years but unfortunately, they up and leave after two or three years and you have to start all over again.
 I do think some look at you and think you look ok so you must be ok and that is very frustrating."
-35

 "Currently my GP is helpful in managing my chronic pain and I feel much less anxious about asking for and talking about pain relief."
-36 "Finding a decent GP that I can continue to work with has been vital.
+"Finding a decent GP that I can continue to work with has been vital.
 Now I have him I'll follow him to almost anywhere.
 He does his best with the constraints he's working with."
-37

 "Yes, but there are real limitations due to lack of time, lack of familiarity of alternative options or new treatments/ clinical trials."
-38 supported, many expressed their frustrations, commenting that they believed their health professional was either constrained in being able to help them or did not understand the reforms or have enough knowledge about chronic pain.

 "I take multiple medications, at least 5 x different pain meds & I would love to take less but there is no one medication that treats all my issues.
 My GP always listens to me & helps me, but he is also worried about the changes as he doesn't want to get in trouble for over prescribing & then having to get multiple specialists to also sign off my medications."
-39